geniucker-dev/notes/CS 101/Numpy/Array.md

 ```python
 np.array(object, dtype=None)
 ```
-`object` can be an array like object like `list` , or just a scalar
+it will return an array object whose type is `ndarray` `object` can be an array like object like `list`, or can be a scalar.
+If it's a scalar, it will return a 0-dimensional array.
+The shape will be `()`, which will be detailed later.